RCM Constraint-Consistent Dynamic Control in Surgical Robots: Results

 \subsection{Task implementation}

 For benchmarking, the controllers are implemented following their original formulations.
-The U–K approach of Minelli et al.~\cite{minelli2022torque} is evaluated under 3D RCM constraints, while the other two approaches adopt the 2D formulation.
-Accordingly, goals are set \(\boldsymbol{x}_{c,d}\) and its derivatives to zero and all terms \((\cdot)_{c}\) are instantiated as \((\cdot)_{p,rcm,3D}\) or \((\cdot)_{p,rcm,2D}\), respectively,
+The primary task is tool-tip position tracking, while the constraint task is RCM regulation.
+The U--K approach of Minelli et al.~\cite{minelli2022torque} is evaluated under the 3D RCM formulation, whereas the proposed controller and the \(\boldsymbol{Z}\)-approach adopt the 2D projected formulation.
+Accordingly, \(\boldsymbol{x}_{c,d}\) and its derivatives are set to zero, and all terms \((\cdot)_c\) are instantiated as \((\cdot)_{p,rcm,3D}\) or \((\cdot)_{p,rcm,2D}\), respectively.